gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

     It's not bad per se, rather, for *most* WebGL programs it fits less use cases.
     Specifically `'resize'` only works when the window is resized.
 It doesn't work if the canvas is resized for some other reason.
-For example let's say you're making a 3d editor.
+For example let's say you're making a 3D editor.
 You have your canvas on the left and your settings on the right.
 You've made it so there's a draggable bar separating the 2 parts and you can drag that bar to make the settings area larger or smaller.
 In this case you won't get any `'resize'` events.
-Similarly you've got a page where other content gets added or removed and the canvas changes size as the browser re-laysout the page you won't get a resize event.
+Similarly if you've got a page where other content gets added or removed and the canvas changes size as the browser re-lays out the page you won't get a resize event.

     **What to do instead:**